Sponsored by the Council on Hypertension

-The Council for High Blood Pressure Research is calling for nominations of outstanding female investigators for the Harriet Dustan Award through April 30, 2013.
+The Council on Hypertension is calling for nominations of outstanding female investigators for the Harriet Dustan Award Jan 12 - May 26, 2015.

 The Harriet Dustan Award recognizes female investigators who have made outstanding contributions in the field of hypertension.
-The award was established to honor the memory of Dr. Harriet Dustan, an outstanding clinician and investigator who was a tireless worker on behalf of the Council for High Blood Pressure Research and the American Heart Association for more than 50 years.
+The award was established to honor the memory of Dr. Harriet Dustan, an outstanding clinician and investigator who was a tireless worker on behalf of the Council on Hypertension and the American Heart Association for more than 50 years.
 During her career, she served as president of the American Heart Association, chaired its Ethics and Research Committees, and was the founding editor-in-chief of Hypertension.
 She was also the first woman on the Board of Governors of the American Board of Internal Medicine.

 After beginning her career in 1948 in the Research Division of the Cleveland Clinic with Dr. Irvine H. Page and Dr. Arthur C. Corcoran, Dr. Dustan was among the first to suggest that reducing dietary sodium could lower hypertension and cardiac risks.
 She became a major force in the field of hypertension, helping to unlock its mechanisms and develop or investigate all the early anti-hypertensive agents, thus changing hypertension from a death sentence to a treatable disease.
 Dr. Dustan concluded her academic career at the University of Alabama School of Medicine as the director of the Cardiovascular Research and Training Center.